Star Wars: Galaxy’s Edge is Finally Open — Now What?

 Bartenders dispense drinks from a tangle of tubes and bubbling tubs behind the bar; all beverages here are premixed and Star Wars-themed, so you can’t order a gin and tonic or other terrestrial tipple.

 Ten signature alcoholic cocktails are on the menu, including Bespin Fizz (a bubbly Cosmopolitan), Blood Rancor (Bloody Mary with “bone” garnish), Fuzzy Tauntaun (foam-topped citrus), Jedi Mind Trick (botanicals and bitter grapefruit), and Yub Nub (passion fruit rum punch).
-Custom-brewed beers and private-label wines—like Toniray, a sparkling cuvée from Princess Leia’s doomed home planet Alderaan—are also served, as are nonalcoholic drinks (try the frozen cookie-crowned Blue Bantha) and a Cantina Mix with seaweed crackers and wasabi peas.
+Custom-brewed beers and private-label wines—like Toniray, a sparkling cuvée from Princess Leia’s doomed home planet Alderaan—are also served, as are nonalcoholic drinks (like the frozen cookie-crowned Blue Bantha) and a Battu Bits bar snack mix with seaweed crackers and veggie chips.

-As the first (and so far only) place to drink alcohol inside Disneyland Park, Oga’s is certain to be packed.
+As the first (and so far only) place to drink alcohol inside Disneyland Park, Oga’s requires reservations.
 There are only a handful of booths for sitting, with most of the patrons required to stand along the bar.
-You’re limited to two libations, and if you linger longer than 45 minutes, you may eventually be asked to exit and make room for more guests.
-If you aren’t among the first guests inside in the morning, leave your phone number to receive a text message when its your turn.
+You’re limited to two libations, and if you linger longer than 45 minutes or two drinks, you may eventually be asked to exit and make room for more guests.

 Ronto Roasters (Mobile Ordering available via Disneyland App)